This post may contain affiliate links.

 Are you ready for an easy, flavorful recipe for country-style pork ribs?
 If you are, then hang with me!

-Meaty, country-style pork ribs are cooked low and slow in the Crock Pot, making them fall off the bone tender.
-The simple sauce, made with ketchup, honey, and soy sauce, with a splash of vinegar, is perfectly seasoned and infuses the ribs with amazing flavor while they cook.
+- The delicious BBQ sauce, made with ketchup, honey, and soy sauce, with a splash of vinegar, is perfectly seasoned and infuses the ribs with amazing flavors of the simple ingredients while they cook.

-This recipe for Crock Pot Country Style Pork Ribs gives you all the things you love about BBQ without going to a lot of trouble.
-There’s no grilling, or smoking, and no need to turn on your oven.
+- There’s no grilling, or smoking, and no need to turn on your oven.
 You get all the wonderful flavor of barbecued ribs from the slow cooker any time of the year.

 Ingredients You Need To Make This Recipe